|

 *sizes are width of stock

-Square style - The V shape jaws are perfect for square stock and will hold round stock of similar size reasonably well.
+Square style - The basic V shape jaws are perfect for holding squares from one end or another and will also hold rounds of similar size.

 sizes: 3/8, 1/2, 5/8, 3/4

 Bent Knee style - I make my bent knee tongs for flats, rounds and squares.
 The advantage of this offset jaw style tong is the ability to hold at points along the length of your stock and not necessarily from one end or the other.
-They also allow space for upset ends to be held toward you.
-They can take some getting used to but are one of my favorite styles.
+They also allow space for upset ends to be held toward you, similar to a bolt style tong.
+They can take some getting used to but are one of my favorite styles to use.

 email: [email protected]